Loglinear modelling of huge contingency tables: Inference of medium-large contingency tables

 where the vector $\boldsymbol{m}_{\bx}$ has length equal to the total number of non-vanishing $\lambda$ terms in the model, and has entries equal to 1 corresponding to the $\lambda$ terms that depend on the levels $\bx$ only.
 This generative model leads to the log-likelihood

 Let $M$ be the design matrix with rows $\boldsymbol{m}_{\bx}$.
 This matrix has as many columns as the number of parameters in the loglinear expansion of the model under consideration and as many rows as the number of cells of the contingency table.
 Both dimensions can be very large, as they are intrinsically connected.
-Considering the case of $p=70$ categorical variables with $k=4$ levels each, similar to the illustration in section~\ref{sec:realdata}, a model with all main effects and two-way interaction terms but no higher-order terms leads to a design matrix with $k^p=4^{70} \approx 1.4 \times 10^{42}$ rows and $1+(k-1)p+(k-1)^2\dbinom{p}{2}=21,946$ columns.
+Considering the case of $p=69$ categorical variables with $k=4$ levels each, similar to the illustration in section~\ref{sec:realdata}, a model with all main effects and two-way interaction terms but no higher-order terms leads to a design matrix with $k^p=4^{69} \approx 3.5 \times 10^{41}$ rows and $1+(k-1)p+(k-1)^2\dbinom{p}{2}=21322$ columns.
 The expectation is that the underling generative model is associated to a sparse conditional independence graph, i.e., that a number of these parameters is zero.
 In particular, using \eqref{eq:condind}, a missing edge between two variables would correspond to a set of $(k-1)^2=9$ parameters being zero.
-While group lasso approaches can guarantee both the existence of the estimators and the sparsity of the underlying conditional independence graph \citep{nardi12}, they do not resolve the issue of the super-exponential number of rows of the contingency table.
-We propose a solution to this problem in the next section.